KIT-Workflows/Halide-Perovskites/README.md

 ## 2. Mult-It Inputs

 - You need to check the box *Structures*.
-- In the tarfile field, configure the path containing the input structures, if it is not properly configured.
+- In the tarfile field, configure the path containing the tarfile with input structures, if it is not properly configured.

 ## 3. Mult-It Outputs